Limespy/limesqueezer/README.md

 to access the buffered data waiting more values or closing of the record to be compressed.

-A side mote: In English language the word 'record' can be either verb or noun and since it performs this double role of both taking in data and being storage of the data, it is a fitting name for the object

 ``` python
     output_x, output_y = record.x, record.y